-With SFTP protocol, you can use SFTP server option on SFTP page of Login dialog to execute SFTP binary under different user.
+With SFTP protocol, you can use SFTP server option on SFTP page of Advanced Site Settings dialog to execute SFTP binary under a different user.
 With OpenSSH server, you can specify:

-Note that SFTP server binary may be located elsewhere (e.g. in
+Note that SFTP server binary may be located elsewhere2) (e.g. in

-With SCP protocol, you can specify following command as custom shell on the SCP/Shell page of Login dialog:
+With SCP protocol, you can specify following command as custom shell on the SCP/Shell page of Advanced Site Settings dialog:

 However typically you will not be able to provide a password for

 su (see remote command execution limitations).
 So you may be able to do the above only if you are allowed to do

 sudo su without being prompted with password.
 See